openenergymonitor/emonpi2/docs/install.md

 4. Plug emonVs into mains power via a domestic wall socket

-6. (optionally) If you have the RaspberryPi 4 variant of the emonPi2 a hard wired Ethernet internet/LAN connection can be connected.
+5. (optionally) If you have the RaspberryPi 4 variant of the emonPi2 a hard wired Ethernet internet/LAN connection can be connected.

-7. Switch on mains socket.
+6. Switch on mains socket.
 The display on the emonPi2 will show `emonPi2, starting..`.
 On the SD card side of the case the RaspberryPi 4 indicator LED should be visible through the black face plate.

-8. Continue with step 5. emonBase Setup below.
+7. If using Ethernet, continue with [step 5.
+Connecting via Ethernet](#connecting-via-ethernet).
+If using WiFi, continue with [step 6.
+Connecting via WiFi](#connecting-via-wifi).

 ```{admonition} Instructions for safe use
 - Clip-on CT sensors are non-invasive and should not have direct contact with the AC mains.
 As a precaution, we recommend ensuring all cables are fully isolated prior to installing.
 If in doubt seek professional assistance.